jaymonty/autonomy-payload/README.md

 ## Installation

-The steps we use for installation are below.
+The approximate steps we use for installation are below.
 Adjust the workspace directory name, etc, as you see fit.
+Or see the installer scripts under the 'deploy' directory (HIGHLY RECOMMENDED).

 	mkdir -p ~/acs_ros_ws/src/
 	cd ~/acs_ros_ws/src/